 The NREEEP provides incentives centred around renewable energy, some of which include: (1) customs duty exemptions for two years on the importation of equipment and materials used in renewable energy projects; (2) five-year tax holidays for manufacturers from date of commencement of manufacturing; (3) five-year tax holidays on dividend incomes from investments in domestic renewable energy sources; (4) provision of soft loans and special low-interest loans from the power sector development fund for renewable energy supply; and (5) grants to communities to encourage renewable energy projects.

-The NERC REFIT Regulations aim at generating a minimum of 2,000MW of electricity from renewable energy by the year 2020.
+The NERC REFIT Regulations aim to ensure generation of a minimum of 2,000MW of electricity from renewable energy by the year 2020.
 The power generated is accorded priority access to the grid at a guaranteed price through mandatory renewable power purchase obligations on power distribution companies (Discos) and NBET.
 The Regulations, however, are limited to projects with a capacity of between 1MW and 30MW, and solar projects with a capacity of 5MW and below; off-grid renewable projects do not fall within the ambit of the Regulations.
 Furthermore, the REFIT is currently ineffective and has been due for review since the end of 2018.

 There are currently no tax credits for renewable energy as the Nigerian market has yet to develop sufficiently to accommodate initiatives of this kind; however, there are plans by the federal government, under the NREEEP, to introduce tax credits for producers of renewable energy appliances and fixtures.